CodePath-Team-5/SCHOOL-Q-A/README.md

 * [X] Post: User can upvote a post
 * [X] Post: Capture Photo feature.
 User can send comment with attached image
 * [X] Compose: Capture Photo feature.
 User can upload a post question with attached image.
+* [X] Compose: User can add maximum 3 hastags to their post.
+* [X] Search: User can search related posts by popular Hashtag.

 ### 2. Screen Archetypes